-When other doctors might turn these women away because the areas they want treated—though apparent—seem too small, Dr. Gerstner, contrarily, sees an ideal candidate.
-That’s because many non-surgical, body-contouring procedures intended for use on large pockets of fat but on small areas that need minimal improvement.
+Whereas other doctors might turn these women away because the areas they want treated seem too small, Dr. Gerstner sees an ideal candidate.
+That’s because many non-surgical body contouring procedures are intended for use not on large pockets of fat, but on small areas that need minimal improvement.
 We’re talking about the minuscule bulges that remain resistant to green juice elixirs and dance cardio classes, but that still manage to ruin the line of your Jason Wu.

-Lauren Abramowitz, founder of Park Avenue Skin Solutions, which recently re-opened in an expanded space in Tribeca, says she sees plenty of perfectionist types in her office.
-Like Dr. Gerstner, Abramowitz has a great figure, and is herself a practiced yogi.
+Lauren Abramowitz, founder of Park Avenue Skin Solutions, says she sees plenty of perfectionist types in her office.
+Like Dr. Gerstner, Lauren has a great figure, and is herself a practiced yogi.
 (When I go in to see her, she’s sipping green juice and dressed in a flowy, bohemian-chic outfit that highlights her Chaturanga-toned arms.)
-“Areas such as the ‘bra’ fat, inner thighs, very small lower abdomen area, saddle bag and muffin top are amongst the most common areas that women find frustrating to reduce or get rid of with traditional diet and exercise,” says Abramowitz, a board certified physician assistant specializing in cosmetic dermatology and aesthetic medicine.
-She reaches for BodyFX, a suction-assisted radiofrequency procedure that destroys fat cells with deep tissue heating and also helps generate new collagen to smooth and tighten skin.
-Her other favorite spot reducer?
-Kybella, a fat-melting injection, which Abramowitz has been using off label on the body since it was approved for use on the fat below the chin by the FDA in 2015.
-(Treatment start at $1,500 a session; 2-4 treatments spaced 6 weeks apart are generally needed.)
-“Combining Kybella and the Body FX make for a perfect marriage in fat reduction, skin tightening and body contouring, she says.
+“Areas such as the bra fat, inner thighs, very small lower abdomen area, saddle bag, and muffin top are amongst the most common areas that women find frustrating to reduce or get rid of with traditional diet and exercise,” Lauren says.

 I wouldn’t call my tummy skin issues significant, so when Dr. Gerstner agrees to perform Thermage on my abdomen, I’m ready to celebrate.
-Gwyneth Paltrow, the mother of all wellness worshipers, credited Thermage for taking years off her face; maybe it can do the same for my midsection?
+Gwyneth Paltrow, the mother of all wellness worshippers, credited Thermage for taking years off her face.
+Maybe it can do the same for my midsection?
 We schedule an appointment for a couple weeks later.

 Then came the big wait.
-Because Thermage works by encouraging collagen growth in the dermis, which is the layer of the skin beneath the epidermis, it takes time to start seeing signs of change.
-“Most tightening as well as slimming body procedures take three to six months (to see results) regardless if it is one treatment like Thermage or sequential treatments like Sculpsure (a laser-based nonsurgical fat reduction treatment),” says Dr. Gerstner.
+Because Thermage works by encouraging collagen growth in the dermis, it takes time to start seeing signs of change.
+“Most tightening as well as slimming body procedures take three to six months (to see results) regardless if it is one treatment like Thermage or sequential treatments like SculpSure (a laser-based nonsurgical fat reduction treatment),” says Dr. Gerstner.